 A Planned Approach to Support Funding

 Cumberland City Council is a local government organisation in New South Wales.
-Phillip Sorbello, Council’s Facilities Manager since 2010, recognised the opportunity to move to a planned approach for maintaining their buildings.
+Phillip Sorbello, Council’s Facilities Manager, recognised the opportunity to move to a planned approach for maintaining their buildings.
 Council was supportive and over the past number of years, Phil has lead the change from reactive to planned – with many benefits along the way.